 In addition to conversion, customer satisfaction really gets to the heart of the call center operation to determine efficacy.

 Customer satisfaction is usually measured by conducting after-call surveys.
-While it can be difficult to successfully collect these surveys, they can be very informative.
+While it can be difficult to collect these surveys successfully, they can be very informative.

 Many companies also measure customer satisfaction by means of Net Promoter Score (NPS).
-And an NPS survey question can be added to the after-call survey, or may be asked of customers separately, through an in-product survey or email follow-up.
-The rating scale ranges from 1 to 10, with scores less than 6 considered detractors, 7 or 8 labeled as passives, and 9 or 10 rates as promoters.
+An NPS survey question can be added to the after-call survey or may be asked of customers separately through an in-product survey or email follow-up.
+The rating scale ranges from 1 to 10, with scores less than 6 considered detractors, 7 or 8 labeled as passives, and 9 or 10 rated as promoters.
 To determine NPS you subtract the percentage of customers who are detractors from the percentage who are promoters and the final score can range from -100 to 100.

-The customer satisfaction team at Hiya just performed our first NPS survey to Hiya Connect customers and scored a very-high rating of 79!
+The customer satisfaction team at Hiya just performed our first NPS survey of Hiya Connect customers and scored a very high rating of 79!